Join Here | Log In

 Graphical overview of SARS-CoV-2 replication.
 Read the full article here.

-This virus is an enveloped, single-stranded RNA virus.
+SARS-CoV-2 is a member of the coronavirus family.
+It is an airborne enveloped, single-stranded RNA virus.
 “Enveloped” means that the RNA that makes up the virus is packaged within a lipid outer membrane.
+Other coronaviruses cause the common cold in people, or respiratory diseases, such as kennel cough, in animals.
 The outside layer of the virus contains spike proteins that bind to a couple of receptors located on the membranes of host cells.
-The main receptor that the spike protein binds to is the ACE2 receptor.
-Additionally, the spike protein can likely bind to the CD147 receptor as well.[ref]
+The main receptor that the spike protein binds to is the ACE2 receptor.[ref]
+Additionally, the spike protein can bind to CD147 and NRP1 receptors as well.

 The ACE2 receptor is found on the membranes of cells in the lungs, stomach, nose, brain, prostate, testis, placenta, kidney, intestines, and liver.
 This receptor binds with the spike protein subunits (S1 and S2).
 Once bound, another host protein, TMPRSS2, cleaves the spike protein off, allowing the release of the viral RNA into the cell.[ref][ref][ref]